Chapter 21 BWV 180 Schmücke dich, o liebe Seele

 This is the most subtle manner of musical communication.
 The main image of emerging from darkness into a gentle but radiant light is conveyed with delicacy and restraint.
 Nevertheless, we are constantly brushed by the darker shadows of the misdeeds that, hopefully, we are about to leave behind us.

 Although the mood is personal, Bach ensures that the message is significant for all humanity.
 The lower voices enter imitating each other, more closely as the movement progresses and suggestive of a semi-dormant multitude, an image reinforced by the ever-changing order of entries.
 On phrases 1 and 3 it is A, T and B and in phrases 2 and 4 B, T and A. Latterly Bach employs other combinations, often with the tenors leading.
 These are the masses of humanity gathering together in order to leave the shadows and surface into the light.

 But the decision to emerge from the morass still depends upon a deliberate individual act of faith.

 One technical point of composition is likely to be of greater interest to the music student than to the general listener who might be forgiven for skipping the remainder of this paragraph.
 The notes of the first phrase of the chorale are (omitting the passing note) a, g, f, g, a, c, b flat and a.
-Bach selects only the kernel notes from which to construct the flute's first phrase of the ritornello: a, f, c, bb and a.
+Bach selects only the kernel notes from which to construct the flute's first phrase of the ritornello: a, f, c, b flat and a.

 Ritornello theme (not in real time) set above chorale melody.

 Thus the two themes are bound together because they both emerge from a common shape.
 We may not recognize this consciously; but it leaves us with the feeling that the themes are irrevocably linked.
-In the following century Brahms used similar techniques of uniting his melodies in his symphonies and St Anthony Variations.
+In the following century Brahms used similar techniques of uniting melodies in his symphonies and the St Anthony Variations.